cpjolicoeur/bb-ruby/README.markdown

 It will convert strings with BBCode markup to their HTML equivalent.

-This version is a fork from original [bb-ruby](git://github.com/cpjolicoeur/bb-ruby) for adding support to the BBCode version of PphpBB forums ((doc)[http://www.phpbb.com/community/faq.php?mode=bbcode]), that adds some tag ids inside of each tag.
+This version is a fork from original [bb-ruby](git://github.com/cpjolicoeur/bb-ruby) for adding support to the (BBCode version of PphpBB forums)[http://www.phpbb.com/community/faq.php?mode=bbcode], that adds some tag ids inside of each tag.
 For example:

 `[b:2131ds]some text[/b:2131ds]`